|Founded in 1966|

 Our concert on July 15th 2009 was reviewed by Seen and Heard and their review is here.

 We make regular trips abroad to sing.
-In 2008 we sang in Verona and in previous years we have travelled to Barcelona, Strasburg, Tallinn (Estonia), Normandy, Bruges, Ghent, St. Andrews and the Crail Festival.
-In Summer 2003 we went to Rheims to sing in the music festival Les Flaneries Musicales d'Ete de Reims and had an audience of nearly 1300 at our concert in Rheims cathedral (see the picture below:-)
+In 2013 we sang in Ljubljana, Slovenia and in previous years we have travelled to Basel, Verona, Barcelona, Strasburg, Tallinn (Estonia), Normandy, Bruges, Ghent, St. Andrews and the Crail Festival.
+In Summer 2003 we went to Rheims to sing in the music festival Les Flaneries Musicales d'Ete de Reims and had an audience of nearly 1300 at our concert in Rheims cathedral.

 LONDON CONCORD SINGERS